smastrom/vue-use-active-scroll/README.md

 In your menu/sidebar component, provide the IDs of the targets to observe to `useActive` (order is not important):

+> :bulb: For a TOC, you most likely want to target (and scroll) the headings of your content (instead of the whole section) to ensure results coherent with users' reading flow.

 ```vue
 <script setup>
 import { useActive } from 'vue-reactive-toc'